Fundamental Program

 Your counselor will assist you in creating and refining a professional resume that effectively highlights your achievements and can be utilized for applications.

-• Campus visit preparation and college tour/info session sign-ups
+• Campus visit preparation

-Your counselor will help you sign up for campus tours and information sessions, formulate questions to ask school representatives, and take meaningful notes during your visits so you can reference these details in future school-specific essays.
+Your counselor will help you sign up for campus tours and information sessions, formulate questions to ask school representatives, and take meaningful notes during your visits so you can reference these details in school-specific essays.

 • Strategic contact with admissions representatives